M6 aircrew survival weapon

-The M6 Aircrew Survival Weapon was a specially-made .22 Hornet over .410 bore combination gun issued to United States Air Force aircrews to help forage for food in the event of a plane crash.
+The M6 aircrew survival weapon was a specially-made .22 Hornet over .410 bore combination gun issued to United States Air Force aircrews to help forage for food in the event of a plane crash.
 It was issued from 1952 until the early 1970s, in conjunction with the M4 Survival Rifle.
 Plans to replace both with the ArmaLite AR-5 (aka: MA-1) never came to fruition and in 2018 was instead replaced with the GAU-5A Aircrew Self Defense Weapon in some instances.

 History

 The M6 was originally developed in 1946 for the Air Materiel Command of what was then still the United States Army Air Forces by the United States Army Ordnance Corps.
 Its official designation was Rifle-Shotgun, Survival, Caliber .22/.410.
-It was designed to fit into the standard USAAF (later USAF) survival kit issued to all pilots flying over Arctic and other uninhabited regions.
+It was designed to fit into the standard USAAF (later USAF) survival kit issued to all pilots flying over the Arctic and other uninhabited regions.

 Design

 The M6 is made of stamped sheet steel, with a forged steel removable barrel assembly.
 The barrel assembly is connected to the stock/action group by means of a removable hinge pin.
 Unlike nearly all other firearms, there is no "furniture" on the M6 like a butt stock or a forearm, the only parts which are not steel are the rubber butt plate and cheek rest.
 Aircrew were instructed to wrap the barrels with parachute cord as a field expedient fore-stock.

 The M6 was a superposed ("over-under") combination gun, with a .22 Hornet rifle barrel located above the .410 bore shotgun barrel.
 It has 14-inch barrels and folds in half to a minimum size of 15 inches.
-A storage compartment in the stock held 9 rounds of .22 Hornet ammunition with 4 shotgun shells.
+A storage compartment in the stock held nine rounds of .22 Hornet ammunition with four shotgun shells.
 A firing pin selector allowed the shooter to choose which barrel would be fired.
 Because most bomber crews operated in the Arctic region during the Cold War, a trigger bar was used that could be depressed while wearing mittens as opposed to a conventional trigger.
-The M6 was never intended as a weapon with which to engage hostile troops.
-Instead it was designed so that a downed aircrew could forage for wild game, as well as defend themselves from more hostile wildlife.
+The M6 was not intended to engage hostile troops, but to enable downed aircrew to forage for wild game and defend themselves from dangerous animals.
 Its rifle element was considered to be accurate up to 200 yards.
-Overall weight of the initial version, including stored ammunition, was around 3 (pre-1959) pounds.
+Overall weight of the initial version, including stored ammunition, was around 3 pounds.